ksm/blog.mazur.me/_posts/2019-02-09-playground-driven-development-and-carthage.md

 I reached out to the iOS community with the sample project that reproduced the problem, and it turned out that [Logan Moseley](https://github.com/loganmoseley) was having the same problem.
 Within a day Logan figured out the simple fix I was searching for.
 Thank you Logan!
 Here are the steps:

-1. Select Xcode → Project Settings → Targets → Your Main Target
+1. Select Xcode → Project Settings → Targets → YourAppsFramework target
 2. Click on the Build Phases tab
 3. Add a Copy Files phase
 4. Select Products Directory as the Destination